November 26: The Oldest Congregational Church in America

 To many students of Connecticut history and colonial America, Thomas Hooker is considered the “founding father” of Connecticut.
 A Puritan minister who journeyed from England to Holland to Massachusetts in search of a place where he could preach his message of reformed Christianity free from persecution, Hooker served with distinction as the first established…

-March 29: Catholic Immigrants Unite to Protect Each Other, & Support the United States
+March 29: Catholic Immigrants Unite to Protect & Support Each Other & the United States

-Late-19th century Connecticut was marked by the growing prevalence of fraternal benefit societies, hostility toward a recent influx of Catholic immigrants from Europe, and dangerous working conditions in factories that left many families fatherless.
-In response to these societal pressures, Waterbury born Father Michael J. McGivney, the 29-year-old son of Irish immigrants and assistant…
+Late-19th century Connecticut was marked by growing hostility toward a massive recent influx of Catholic immigrants from Europe, dangerous working conditions in factories that left many families fatherless, and a marked increase in the formation of fraternal benefit societies.
+In response to these societal pressures, Father Michael J. McGivney, the 29-year-old Irish immigrant and…